uvarc/accord/docs/about.md

 This platform is open for approved academic research on highly sensitive data.
 Researchers from institutions of higher education across the United States are invited to request access.

-ACCORD can meet HIPAA, FERPA, and other less-restrictive data sensitivity requirements.
+ACCORD meets HIPAA, FERPA, and other moderate data sensitivity requirements.
 More restrictive levels, such as CUI, FISMA, PCI cannot be satisfied.

 ## How do I use it

-ACCORD is entirely web-based, which means that all you need is a good, modern browser such as Chrome, Firefox, Edge or Safari.
-Once your project has been approved, you will use the ACCORD Console login and select from one of the applications.
+ACCORD is entirely web-based, which means it can be easily accessed using a modern browser such as Chrome, Firefox, Edge or Safari.
+Once you have created a project in ACCORD, you will use the
+ACCORD Console login and select from one of the applications.
 Currently we offer RStudio, JupyterLab, and Theia Python.
+More detailed information can be found in our [User Guide](https://accord-docs.uvarc.io/user-guide.html)

 ACCORD offers no SSH, Terminal, FTP, Remote Desktop, or VNC access.